ElPatatone/student-mark-prediction/README.md

 # What is it

-This is a simple linear regression implementation using sklearn.
+This is a simple linear regression model implementation using sklearn.
 It involves only 2 variables:
 - Amount of hours studied
 - Percentage marks.